 The Qt Application Manager

-The Qt Application Manager is a daemon, that helps you to create embedded Linux systems that have a highly complex UI setup, which you can optionally split into a multi-process setup to increase flexibility and stability.
+The Qt Application Manager is a headless daemon that helps you to create embedded Linux systems with a highly complex UI setup, which you can optionally split into a multi-process setup to increase flexibility and stability.

 The main building blocks of the application manager are: